-Finding good quality childcare can be a big step for you and your child.
-There are lots of differences between types of childcare, early education or pre-school services.
-Childminders, nurseries, playgroups and out-of-school clubs also differ from one another.
+Finding good quality childcare can be difficult.
+There are differences between types of childcare, early education or pre-school services.
+Childminders, nurseries, playgroups and out-of-school clubs also differ from each another.

-Try to give yourself enough time to visit several childcare settings to get a good idea of what could suit your child.
-It can be a good idea to take your child with you to see how staff engage with them.
+Before choosing a provider you should visit several childcare settings to get a good idea of what could suit your needs.
+The five steps to choosing childcare will help you prepare.
+It's also a good idea to take your child with you to see how staff engage with them.

 Types of childcare